alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       Setup

-      In your material, search the material palette for Weather and select Dynamic Landscape Weather Effects V2.
+      In your material, search the material palette for Weather and select Dynamic Landscape Weather Effects V3.

       Typically, you'll want to add the function in at the end of the material graph, right before the material result.

-      The Dynamic Landscape Weather Effects will modify the Base Color, Metallic, Specular, Roughness, Normal, and World Position Offset.
-It also outputs Pixel Depth Offset.
-Route these attributes through the function and into the material result.
+      Dynamic Landscape Weather Effects V3 uses a material attributes pin for its input and output.
+This is a pin which combines together all attributes on a material into one.
+Route your material's attributes pin through the DLWE function before it gets to the material result.

-      Some landscape materials make use of a single material attributes pin for their output.
-To account for this, just use Break Material Attributes and Make Material Attributes nodes to separate the attributes, apply the DLWE function, then recombine for the material result.
+      If your material doesn't use a material attributes pin, you can use a Make Material Attributes and Break Material Attributes node before and after the DLWE function to use it in that context.

       Plug static bool nodes into the Apply Snow/Dust and Apply Wetness/Puddles inputs, to enable the effects you need for your project.
-For example, if you only needed puddles, but never snow/dust, you could plug True into Apply Wetness/Puddles and False into Apply Snow/Dust, to reduce the complexity of the material.
+For example, if you only need puddles, but never snow/dust, you could plug True into Apply Wetness/Puddles and False into Apply Snow/Dust, to reduce the complexity of the material.

       Interactions